 It’s no secret that we love to travel and are often exploring the world.
 Yet, there is this one place where we are happy to come back to again and again.
 Especially after a long journey, things are often quite similar: First one evening on the couch, relaxing and arriving back home.
 But the very next day we often go out and have a look on “our” Lake Tegel.
 A wonderful constant which will be here forever, whenever we come back to Berlin.

 Here you can see all the photos from Berlin.

 The Bode Museum on the Museum Island in Berlin is in my opinion one of the most beautiful buildings in the city.
+Whenever I’m there it fascinates me, especially at night when the lights of the windows shine bright in the darkness.
+The round front makes it unique and well worth seeing again and again.
 Even though the Museum Island in Berlin was heavily affected by the war, the Bode Museum withstood it relatively good.
-Here you go with a black/white/orange version of my photo from the Bode-Museum in Berlin.

 The sculpture “Mother with her Dead Son” is the central element of the New Guardhouse (Neue Wache) near the Museum Island in Berlin.
 Since 1993, the New Guardhouse is Germany’s central memorial for the victims of war and dictatorship.

 When in June 2011 I finally bought the Canon 500D, I obviously immediately went to Lake Tegel, 5 minutes from my home.
 It was pretty late already around 10pm but there was still the last light on the horizon.
 It was more a tryout of the new camera than a planned shooting but nevertheless: If the light is right, there is not much to do wrong.
 In all years that passed since then, I rarely saw a sky quite like that again at Lake Tegel.